 Postgraduate residency training is essential preparation for the practice of medicine.
-Most School of Medicine graduates serve three or more years of residency training, and many will gain additional experience as postdoctoral fellows.
+Most School of Medicine graduates serve three or more years of residency training, and many will gain additional experience as clinical or research postdoctoral fellows.

 To aid students in obtaining desirable residency appointments, an active counseling program is maintained through the School of Medicine's Career Counseling office.
-Students in their preclinical years can participate in Career Counseling events, such as career talks hosted by individual specialties, and are provided resources for choosing their specialty.
-Students are encouraged to look at their own interests, attributes, lifestyle and other priorities and, with this information, begin to make decisions about the specialty best suited for them.
+Students in their preclinical years can participate in Career Counseling events, such as career talks hosted by individual specialties, and they are provided resources for choosing their specialty.
+Students are encouraged to look at their own interests, attributes, lifestyles and other priorities and, with this information in mind, to begin to make decisions about the specialty best suited for them.
 In addition, students are encouraged to meet with clinical advisers and faculty members from a variety of specialty divisions at Washington University to learn more about the fields in which they are interested.
-The Career Counseling office maintains a website where students can find information regarding 20 residency specialties.
+The Career Counseling office maintains a website where students can find information about 20 residency specialties.

 Endowed Scholarships & Fellowships

 Please visit the Medical Alumni & Development Programs webpage for Endowed Scholarships & Fellowships.